 - requiring the departments of Health and Environmental Conservation to coordinate regulations and create unified treatment standards for the safe management and disposal of products determined to be hazardous;

-- providing municipalities with maximum flexibility to implement the Universal Recycling Law of 2012;
+- providing municipalities with maximum flexibility to implement the Universal Recycling Law of 2012; and

-4.05 AIR QUALITY, ENERGY AND TELECOMMUNICATIONS
+4.05 AIR QUALITY AND ENERGY

 - reducing the consumption of fossil fuels;